nsquared-team/draw-attention/readme.txt

 Easy to draw the highlightable areas of your image map - and easy to edit the shapes later too!
 Create the image map right from your WordPress dashboard.
 Place your interactive image map into any page or post with a simple shortcode, or use our convenient Beaver Builder module or WordPress Editor Block.

 ### New and Improved Drawing Tool ###
 Draw complex shapes or perfect circles and rectangles.
 Use the new zoom and pan feature to get extra precise drawings of your clickable hotspots.
 Easily edit the shapes whenever you'd like or start from scratch at the click of a button.

+The available drawing tools are:

+- **Polygon**: Create a custom polygon shape of your preference
+- **Rectangle**: – Create a rectangle shape of any size
+- **Circle**: Create a perfect circle

 [youtube https://youtu.be/NRHspIZjP-Q]